Takoradi Harbour: Trade

 The harbour also serves the international trade purposes of land locked countries in the Sahel region of Africa.
 Some of the countries are Mali, Burkina Faso and Niger.
 The harbour transits large volumes of cargo for these countries.

 The harbour handles 37% Ghana's seabourn traffic and 62% of national exports.
 It receives 20% all the imports that the country receives.

 Major works

-In July of 2004, it was announced that a $250 million modernization project which was to upgrade the harbour was to begin.
+In July 2004, it was announced that a $250 million modernization project which was to upgrade the harbour was to begin.
 The project included the dredging of wharf and construction of container berths to increase the volume of cargo the harbour could handle.
 The Authority also constructed a 14 m high wall around the port.
 The wall was to improve security and prevent the incidence of stowaways.
 A few years later in July of 2009, the Authority announced a $700 million project to rehabilitate and upgrade the harbour.
 This was to make the harbour ready for the country's new oil and gas industry.
 The project was to include the reclamation and redevelopment of the old log pond into an oil services facility.
 The oil service facility was to support the country's offshore oil production.
 Other works that were to be included in the project were: